5 Pretty Plants Even You Can't Kill

 If you're like me and seem to have the worst luck with keeping plants alive, you might just be buying the wrong types of plants.
 Are you the grim reaper of gardening?
 Get these five tried and true no-fail plants for the green thumb challenged.

 It's time to stop wasting your money on seed packets and plants that only look good in the picture and the store.
 Try your luck on these five types of plants instead.

-Give yourself a head start, killer, and get your hands on a potted plant.
+Give yourself a head start, and get your hands on a potted plant.
 A rose bush is one of the best looking almost indestructible spring staples.
 Plant a rose bush in the ground or in a large pot with a drain (hole in the bottom), add some miracle grow, and enjoy the effortless buds in the spring and blooms every summer.
-This Morden Blush Rose Bush can be delivered to your door for $15.
-One reviewer said that this "tough as nails" bush has even survived Wisconsin winters.
+These rose bushes are available at Lowe's for under $15.

 Succulents can live indoors and outdoors, even with a neglectful garden guardian.
 They store water in their leaves, so if you forget to water them, they don't need you anyway.
 A big reason why these independent cactus-like leafy greens have become increasingly popular in event and wedding design is because they can be left out of water for a long period of time and still look fresh.
 They won't leave your wallet out to dry, either.
 For around $16, you can get three small succulents or a 6 incher like this Hanging Basket Donkey Tails Plant at HomeDepot.com.

 Like rose bushes and succulents, cast iron plants thrive both indoors and outdoors with minimal commitment required of their owners.
 They need little water or sunlight so they're perfect for shady spaces like under a deck or an herb murderer's living room.
 Get a 2.5 Quart Cast Iron plant for under $10 (could vary depending on your location.)